 Increased Oil Production

-If you strip away your skin’s natural barrier or deplete your skin’s natural oils, it will respond by overproducing oil to try to balance itself and replenish its own moisture.
-This is why even oily skin types need proper hydration and why we always recommend you steer clear of really harsh detergent and chemical-heavy products.
+Stripping your skin’s natural barrier can prompt the skin to overproduce oil in a bid to restore balance and replenish its own moisture.
+This is why even people with oily skin should avoid harsh physical exfoliants and look for gentle exfoliation options.
+You still need proper hydration, and we always recommend you steer clear of really harsh detergent and chemical-heavy products.

 While there are many possible culprits here - overly hot water, harsh products, environmental stressors - keep in mind that if the rest of your self care sunday skincare routine is gentle and you’re not mistreating your skin, your exfoliant may be to blame for severely over-exfoliated skin.